reduxjs/redux-toolkit/README.md

 ### Purpose

-The `redux-starter-kit` package is intended to help address three common complaints about Redux:
+The `redux-starter-kit` package is intended to help address three common concerns about Redux:

 - "Configuring a Redux store is too complicated"
 - "I have to add a lot of packages to get Redux to do anything useful"